-Understanding The Four Types Of Digestion Is The KEY To Healing Your Gut
+The Four Types Of Digestion In Ayurveda & How They Can Help Heal Your Gut

 The four types of digestion.

 Balanced agni, known as "sama agni," corresponds to great digestion, the type of agni we should strive for.
-People with a balanced agni are able to think clearly, enjoy steady moods, and are better at dealing with stress and other hurdles that come their way—all other types of agni are the result of imbalances we need to remedy.
+Physical signs of a balanced agni are not only great digestion but also an ability to adapt to changes in weather or seasons.
+In terms of emotional signs, people with a balanced agni are able to think clearly, enjoy steady moods, and are better at dealing with stress and other hurdles that come their way—all other types of agni are the result of imbalances we need to remedy.

 Visham agni is irregular digestion, most often experienced by vata- (the dosha defined by space and air) dominant individuals, or those experiencing a vata imbalance.
 Their digestive fire is erratic, changing from fast-burning to slow, as if air is blowing on it.
 Their moods, feelings, and hunger can change at the drop of a hat, and they may suffer from constipation or "rabbit dropping"–type waste.
-Visham agni can be soothed by privileging clear foods such as broths, soups, and ghee.
+These symptoms can also manifest as gas pain, indigestion, and even dry skin.
+Visham agni can be soothed by eating more clear foods such as broths, soups, and ghee.

 Tikshna agni or sharp digestion is mostly associated with pitta (fire and water dosha) mind-body types, which can be understood as fighting fire with fire.
 This fire is fast-burning and overactive.
-Although it might seem ideal as we liken it to a "fast-burning metabolism" within a Western approach, too much fire in the belly leads to a hotheaded, "fiery" mood and can burn down nutrients before your body has a chance to assimilate them.
-This can lead to runny, oily waste material that burns—no need to explain that one in everyday terms!
-Soothe tikshna agni with cooling foods such as fennel and mint teas and fruit smoothies.
+Although it might seem ideal as we liken it to a "fast-burning metabolism" within a Western approach, too much fire in the belly leads to a hotheaded, fiery mood and can burn down nutrients before your body has a chance to assimilate them.
+These symptoms can manifest as insatiable hunger, heartburn, and hot flashes.
+This can also lead to runny, oily waste material that burns—no need to explain that one in everyday terms!
+Soothe tikshna agni with cooling foods such as fennel, mint teas, and fruit smoothies.

 Lastly, manda agni or slow digestion is likened to kapha (water and earth dosha) mind-body types and can be described as if building a fire with damp branches—it is slow-burning and weak and easily leads to weight gain and lethargy and renders large, heavy, soft waste material.
+These symptoms can manifest as nausea, weight gain, and cold, clammy skin.
 Manda Agni can be brought back in balance by eating two to three smaller meals throughout the day and privileging spicy curries and dried fruits.
-To help you make sense of agni and other ayurvedic concepts, check out my book East by West.

-As you can see, digestion, like everything else in ayurveda and the natural world, depends heavily on the individual and their environment—it’s not a one-size-fits-all affair.
+As you can see, digestion, like everything else in ayurveda, depends heavily on the individual and their environment.
+There are, however, some universal ways everyone can take care of their agni.